Reasonlesss/WoolStats/README.md

     :blue_book: WoolStats is a Discord Stats Bot for <a href="https://hypixel.net/threads/new-ptl-game-wool-wars.4606663/">Hypixel's WoolWars</a> gamemode.
 </p>

+## Requirements

+The following is required to run the bot.

+- Discord Bot Token
+- Hypixel API Key
+- MongoDB

 ## Showcase
 Here is a showcase of a few of the embeds the bot can generate.
 <img src="https://github.com/Reasonlesss/WoolStats/blob/main/.github/showcase/showcase1.png?raw=true" />